 Our private or small group Colosseum Underground tours grant you exclusive VIP access getting you straight inside the Colosseum.
 This means you avoid the multitudes of crowds that first thronged its entrance nearly 2,000 years ago!

 Your small, intimate group of no more than 12 guests will fully explore this iconic amphitheater, discovering its forgotten secrets as your expert guide breathes fresh life into it.
 After touring the Colosseum’s upper level and eerily atmospheric underground, you’ll cross over to the Roman Forum – the ancient epicenter of Roman public life, and a remarkably preserved theme park of temples, basilicas, and historically infused monuments.

 The highlight of our Colosseum Underground Tour

 The Colosseum Underground originally spanned two levels.
 One was home to a complex water and drainage system.
-Designed by the best Roman engineers of the time, its purpose was to wash away the blood and excrement of the dead human and animal participants above.
+Designed by the best Roman architects and engineers of the time, its purpose was to wash away the blood and excrement of the dead human and animal participants above.
 Grim, right?

 The stench would have been appalling, and the darkness would have only amplified it.
 Because little natural light filtered through from above, so its workers had to light their rooms and tunnels with lamps.
 Yet its travertine walls still retain their original white color, unlike those above and inside the monument which for centuries have been exposed to the elements.